R9JJAYL/Google-Sheets-Process-Improvement/README.md

 # Google-Sheets-Process-Improvement

-This was a project focused on process improvement using Google Sheets, during my employment at hackajob
+This was a project focused on process improvement across 3 Google Sheets, during my employment at hackajob

 * Senior Leads saved 45+ minutes a week on admin
 * All KPI scores improved considerably (especially the main kpis increased by 15+%)